coolsa/hotswap_pcb_generator/README.md

 	Create jsonschemas for each of these, for better modular generation.

-	Refactor the generator code to be able to take a list of parameters and generate the PCB with minimal polishing.
+	Refactor the generator code to be able to take a list of parameters and generate the PCB with minimal polishing.l